Sheryfa Luna

-Sheryfa Luna (born Chérifa Babouche; 25 January 1989) is a French R&B singer born to an Algerian from Kabylie region father and a French mother.
+Sheryfa Luna (born Chérifa Babouche; 25 January 1989) is a French R&B singer born to an Algerian father from Kabylie and a French mother.

 She won the fourth series of the French edition of popular Popstars in October 2007.

 Her self-titled debut album peaked at No. 3 in France and was certified Gold there.

 She has released three singles: "Quelque part" (Somewhere) and "Il avait les mots" (He Had the Words), which both went to No. 1 in France, and "D'ici et D'Ailleurs" (From Here and Elsewhere) which was released in March 2008.

 Luna gave birth to a son, Vénus Junior, on 14 February 2008.